Skip to content

 Starting, Stopping, and Updating

-The Jenkins application service is managed by systemd, while the Nginx proxy is managed via docker compose.
+The Jenkins application is managed as a native systemd service, while the proxy is managed via Docker Compose.

 Jenkins Service Management: